upperlinecode/APIs-Lab/README.md

 ## Google Books

+  ### The Task:
-  Use the Google Books API to search for basic book information by author, keyword, etc.
+  Create a webpage that uses the Google Books API to search for basic book information by author, keyword, etc.

   #### Sample Endpoint